How do I find out if I have Developmental Language Disorder?

 Ask people to say things again if you didn't understand

-Ask teachers to write important things on the board
+Ask teachers to write important things down for you

 Use a dictionary or look things up on your phone